crownstone/yodiwo-crownstone-node/README.md

 }
 ```

-This is explained over at the Yodiwo python agent: [https://github.com/crownstone/yodiwo-python-node].
+This is explained over at the [Yodiwo python agent](https://github.com/crownstone/yodiwo-python-node).

 ## Software Installation